‘King Arthur: Legend Of The Sword’ Director Guy Ritchie Reveals Charlie Hunnam Won The Role ‘The Old-Fashioned Route’

 With the premiere a few months away, Bleeding Cool is reporting that Ritchie just released a new poster for the film.
 The image shows Hunnam as King Arthur with the text, “From Nothing Comes A King.”

 The poster art comes on the heels of a new trailer.
 According to Deadline, the clip proves that King Arthur is more stylish and action-packed than previous renditions.
-The trailer opens with Hunnam narrating: “I am here now because of you – you created me.”
+The trailer opens with Hunnam narrating, “I am here now because of you – you created me.”
 It isn’t clear who Hunnam is talking to, but that mystery will be solved when the film hits theaters in May.

 Apart from Hunnam, the movie stars Jude Law as the main villain.
 Rounding out the cast are, Astrid Berges-Frisbey, Djimon Hounsou, Eric Bana, and Aidan Gillen.
 Ritchie helmed the project while Joby Harold, Ritchie, and Lionel Wigram wrote the screenplay.
 Producers included Akiva Goldsman, Tory Tunnell, Joby Harold, Steve Clark-Hall, Wigram and Ritchie.

-King Arthur: Legend of the Sword opens in theaters everywhere on May 12; check out the latest teaser trailer below.
+King Arthur: Legend of the Sword opens in theaters everywhere on May 12.
+Check out the latest teaser trailer below.

 [Featured Image by Warner Bros.]